For a Dreamy Night

 The Pride of Spitalfields

-This cozy pub tucked away in an alley offers everything you expect from a real pub: flower-patterned carpets, cats napping on the benches, warm beer, and charming old gents sharing their horse racing bets.
-Far from trendy bars, this is England unfiltered and pure juice.
+This little pub tucked away in an alley offers everything you expect from a real pub: flower-patterned carpets, cats napping on the benches, warm beer, and old British gentlemen sharing their horse racing bets.
+Away from the trendy bars, this is England in all its unfiltered glory.

 Voir cette publication sur Instagram